Azure/azure-powershell/documentation/development-docs/create-alias-mappings.md

 3.)
 Run the script to create alias mapping.
 This can be found in [tools/CreateAliasMappings.ps1](https://github.com/Azure/azure-powershell/blob/preview/tools/CreateAliasMapping.ps1).

 4.)
-Copy the output contents from [tools/AliasMappings.json](https://github.com/Azure/azure-powershell/blob/preview/tools/AliasMapping.json) into the mapping variable in [src/ResourceManager/Profile/Commands.Profile/AzureRmAlias/Mappings.cs](https://github.com/Azure/azure-powershell/blob/preview/src/ResourceManager/Profile/Commands.Profile/AzureRmAlias/Mappings.cs#L36).
+Check that the correct changes have been made to src/ResourceManager/Profile/Commands.Profile/AzureRmAlias/Mappings.cs.